Sniffdog/Sniffdogminer/readme.txt

 Workername will be on zpool and hashrefinery as ID=(your Workername)

-Start bat file is set for BTC...
-You can change to your currency
+Startsniff.bat file is set for BTC...
+You can change to your currency (Make sure you use the same wallet address as currency)

+Decide which pool to mine at by -Poolname in Startsniff.bat

 Donate is set for 5 minutes... to turn off set start bat file to -Donate 0 (only 5 minutes a day)